 Julia Turner touched so many lives during her short life, and she became a role model for younger and even older students, especially through her compassion towards others.
 She was extremely involved with her church, St. Kevin’s parish and she also got involved in school clubs such as Fair Trade and Social Climate, all striving for equality.

 We celebrate her life at the Julia Turner Hope Cup, which is typically held in February.
 Each year, friends and family gather to enjoy hockey games played on the outdoor ice at Chippawa Park.
 Food and beverages are provided by so many wonderful sponsors and all the proceeds benefit The Hope Centre.

 Due to the current pandemic, we unfortunately cannot have the Hockey Tournament.
-We have decided, for this year only, to do a Virtual Escape Room.
-Please join us for The Escape From Quarantine, Virtual Fundraiser!
+We have decided, to maintain a Virtual Escape Room.
+Please join us for Unravel the Mystery, Virtual Fundraiser!